You’re probably aware that there are far more styles and types of photography than just wedding, landscape and portrait.

 The next time you pick up your camera, take a look through this list and attempt some amazing new photography genres.

-Who knows – you may just find your new creative calling ;-)
+Who knows, with this enormous list of different types of photography– you may just find your new creative calling ;-)

 Abstract photography is a way of creating and depicting a visual image that doesn’t have a direct relationship with the real world.